-In accordance with the Regulation 246 of the SEBI ICDR Regulations and in accordance with the SEBI Master Circular, a copy of the Red Herring Prospectus was filed with SEBI and a copy of this Prospectus shall be filed through the SEBI Intermediary Portal at https://siportal.sebi.gov.in.
+In accordance with the Regulation 246 of the SEBI ICDR Regulations and in accordance with the SEBI Master Circular, a copy of the Red Herring Prospectus and Prospectus shall be filed through the SEBI Intermediary Portal at https://siportal.sebi.gov.in.
 However, SEBI will not issue any observation on the Offer Document.

-A copy of the Red Herring Prospectus, along with the material contracts and documents was filed with the RoC in accordance with Section 32 of the Companies Act, 2013 and a copy of this Prospectus required to be filed under Section 26 of the Companies Act, 2013, will be filed with the RoC at its office at Mumbai and through the electronic portal of the MCA.
+A copy of the Red Herring Prospectus, along with the material contracts and documents required to be filed, will be filed with the RoC in accordance with Section 32 of the Companies Act, 2013 and a copy of the Prospectus required to be filed under Section 26 of the Companies Act, 2013, will be filed with the RoC at its office at Mumbai and through the electronic portal of the MCA at least three working days prior from the date of opening of the Bid / Issue period.